whydenyscry/Dynamics-of-Chaotic-Attractors-Part-1/README.md

 # Dynamics of Nonlinear Attractors
-Gallery of more than 80 attractors plotted by me in MATLAB using [explicit Runge—Kutta methods](https://github.com/whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method) (in particular, the 4th order Runge—Kutta method).
+Gallery of more than 90 three-dimensional attractors plotted by me in MATLAB using [explicit Runge—Kutta methods](https://github.com/whydenyscry/General-algorithm-of-the-explicit-Runge-Kutta-method) (in particular, the 4th order Runge—Kutta method).

 A fair number of attractors I found on [Jürgen Mayer's personal website](http://www.3d-meier.de/), you can find references to primary sources there, so if some attractors lack references, those attractors were found there.
 For attractors that have been found already by me, I will leave a reference to the primary source.

 The plots are also available on Pinterest and Behance: